mathspp/mathspp/pages/06.courses/_contact-me/form.md

         display: thank-you
 ---

-# Contact me
+# Questions?

+Do you have any questions regarding any of the courses?
+Are you unsure whether a course is suitable for you?
-Use the form below to write me a message.
-This goes straight to my inbox 📩
+Use the form below to reach out to me, this goes straight to my inbox 📩.

+Alternatively, write me an email directly to [rodrigo@mathspp.com](mailto:rodrigo@mathspp.com) or find me on social media.